 An object program stored on a file in load-module form may be called by its load-module name (Imn) used as a TEL command verb.
 The load-module file may be stored either in your own account, someone else's account, or the system account.
 Thus far, the Imn-as-verb command is synonymous to the ISTART Imn command (except for a difference in account-number defaults).
-Within the IImn command, however, you can also very conveniently make file or device assignments for three standard system DCBs: M:SI, M:GO, and M:LO.
+Within the Ilmn command, however, you can also very conveniently make file or device assignments for three standard system DCBs: M:SI, M:GO, and M:LO.

-The format of the variable field of the command is analogous to that of the FORT4 and META commands; the full format is input may be a fid or ME to be assigned to the input DCB M:SI.
+The format of the variable field of the command is analogous to that of the FORT4 and META commands; the full format is name [.[account] [. password]] (see below for special defaults)